 Machine learning (ML) uses algorithms built around ‘features’, which are essential parameters of significance relating to a data set.
 With these algorithms, machines then learn from a given set of examples to produce ‘intelligent’ outputs.
 In network management, ML could consist of algorithms with features such as user types, network attributes such as speeds, jitter and throughput and traffic information such as packet size or source address.
 The use of ML requires deep knowledge about the field of application.
 That means network managers have to ensure that the algorithms are developed by experienced experts with deep know-how in areas of network management.
 ML depends on the correct identification of features and the correct translation of the algorithms.

-While machine learning has enabled operators to automate network management – from routing traffic to resolving network issues to optimizing network resources – it still hinges on human expertise.
+While machine learning has enabled operators to automate traffic and network management – from routing traffic to resolving network issues to optimizing network resources – it still hinges on human expertise.
 Deep learning (DL), however, leverages huge data sets available from the network to automatically identify features that define the state of the network.
 It deploys layered processing of data, which mimics the human brain’s way of analyzing information.
 This leads to an accurate identification of features, around which algorithms are built.
 As networks continue to grow and more data is collected across network management tools, operators’ DL capabilities increase with more accurate features and algorithms.
 Operators are then able to better monitor network performance, diagnose issues, manage traffic flows and predict network behavior.

-Analyze encrypted traffic with machine learning and deep learning
+Analyzing encrypted traffic with machine learning and deep learning